multiversx/mx-docs/docs/developers/developer-reference/sc-contract-calls.md

 }
 ```

-The `#[call_result]` argument interprets the output of the called endpoint, and must almost always be of type `ManagedAsyncCallResult`.
+The `#[call_result]` argument interprets the output of the called endpoint and must almost always be of type `ManagedAsyncCallResult`.
 This type decodes the error status from the VM, more about it [here](/developers/data/multi-values#standard-multi-values).
 Its type argument must match the return type of the called endpoint.

 To assign this callback to the aforementioned async call, we hook it after `async_call`, but before `call_and_exit`: